Banuvathyrr/Insights-to-the-Marketing-team-in-Food-Beverage-industry-/README.md

 e) Multi row card gives the count of total male and females in tier 1 and 2 cities

 **Consumer Preference**
 a) In Consumer preference report page, % of respondents showing health concerns was shown with average taste experience as card
 b) **Bar chart** displays the count of conumer frequency
 c) **Horizontal bar chart** added to display the total respondents with respect to each marketing channel.
 d) Count of each brand was shown using a bar chart
-e) Typical consumption situation was found .
+e) Typical consumption situation was shown using a funnel chart.
-f) Vendors with second best selling item has been shown with the Item ID in a table visual
+f) Total respondents for each brand with thier consume reason has been shown in the form of a Matrix.

 **Manager level analysis**
 a) A **funnel chart** has been used to show total sales by manager
 b) Total number of managers in the company is shown as card visual on top of the report.